scemino/nscumm/README.md

 NSCUMM
 ======

-Quick and dirty .NET port of the SCUMM engine version 3 and 4 of the project scummvm.
+Quick and dirty .NET port of the SCUMM engine version 3, 4 and 5 of the project scummvm.

 Quick start
 -----------

 Copy the original files of the game you want to play in a directory.

-Start NScumm with the full path of the file named '000.lfl' in argument.
+__NScumm.MonoGame.exe__ [game]

+with game:

+* __00.lfl__ for Indiana Jones and the Last Crusade

+* __000.lfl__ for The Secret of Monkey Island or Loom

+* __MONKEY2.000__ for Monkey Island 2: LeChuck's revenge

+* __ATLANTIS.000__ for Indiana Jones and the Fate of Atlantis

 Supported Games
 ---------------

+SCUMM 3:

-Indiana Jones and the Last Crusade (SCUMM version 3)
+* Indiana Jones and the Last Crusade

+SCUMM 4:

-The Secret of Monkey Island by LucasArts (SCUMM version 4)
+* The Secret of Monkey Island by LucasArts

-The Passport to Adventure by LucasArts (Demo) (SCUMM version 4)
+* The Passport to Adventure by LucasArts (Demo)

-Loom (Scumm version 4)
+* Loom

+SCUMM 5:

+* Monkey Island 2: LeChuck's revenge

+* Indiana Jones and the Fate of Atlantis

 Hotkeys
 -------